asd-xiv/blocks/README.md

 History of all changes in [CHANGELOG.md](/CHANGELOG.md)

-### 0.4.1 - 28 November 2018
+### 0.4.2 - 6 December 2018

 #### Change

-- Pass the error object to the next middleware
+- Fix bug where CORS middlware was not loaded properly
+- Fix bug where having a single error middleware and an error happen the response would not get setup as json